-Affordable Dental Coverage for the whole family!Shop for Plans
+Affordable Dental Coverage for the whole family!Find Plans

-Anthem, also known as Anthem Blue Cross or Anthem Blue Cross Blue Shield, is one of the nation’s best-known insurers, offering a variety of health coverage through several different brands.
-Taken together, Anthem brands represent one of the largest health benefits providers in the United States.
+Anthem, also known as Anthem Blue Cross or Anthem Blue Cross Blue Shield, is one of the nation's best-known insurers, offering a variety of health coverage through several different brands.
+Taken together, Anthem brands represent one of the largest health benefits providers in the country.
 While widely known for their health insurance products, Anthem also has a robust selection of specialty insurance plans which includes dental coverage.
 Anthem dental insurance products cover Americans across the country and the company boasted total dental membership of over six million people for the year 2020.
-Anthem’s dental products can be purchased either individually by consumers or by businesses for group dental plans.
+Anthem's dental products can be purchased individually by consumers or in group policies for businesses.

 Anthem's presence in the dental market extends beyond consumers.
 Their Dental Provider Savings Program provides discounts up to 40% to dentists on office devices such as scanners and personal protective equipment, lab services (implants, clear aligners, dentures), and dental telemedicine technology.
 Anthem has also upgraded their online portal for dentists to submit their patients' claims as well as verify patient insurance eligibility for specific services before they are performed.

 Anthem was named by Fortune Magazine as the #1 Most Admired Company within the Health Care Provider segment in 2020.
 In the same year the Anthem Foundation announced that it had committed $50 million to COVID-19 response and recovery efforts.
 These efforts include provisions for the safety of health care providers, mental & behavioral health support resources, and resources to combat food insecurity.